alvinylt/gopher/README.md

 6. Connectivity to external servers
 7. List of references causing issues/errors

+References to external servers are recorded in the linked list.
+The helper function `test_external_servers()` attempts connection to those servers.
+All other information is recorded in the linked list.

 ### Terminal Output

 The terminal outputs are in the following formats.